tisto/example.breakpad/README.txt

 Introduction
 ============

 This is a package that shows a bug in Plone 4.1 / plone.app.discussion.
-The dicussion workflows are not missing after a Plone site has been created.
+If an add-on package contains 'Products.CMFPlone' in its dependencies, the dicussion workflows are missing after a Plone site has been created.

 Steps to reproduce
 ------------------